-Congratulations to our User Khan2705 for getting the highest score of 88.00% when predicting the 2021 Screen Actors Guild film nominations on Thursday.
+Congratulations to our User Ryan Lapierre for the best accuracy score of 80.00% when predicting the 2022 SAG Awards film nominations on Wednesday morning.
 He is just ahead of 43 other people tied at 76.00% and has a great point score of 38,544 by using the two Super Bets (500 points each) wisely.

 You can see how your score compares to all others in our leaderboard rankings of all contestants, which also includes links to see each participant’s predictions.
 To see your own scores, go to the User menu in the top right corner of every page of Gold Derby when you’re signed in to the site.
 Use the drop down menu to go to “View Profile,” then look for the links to your “Award Show Scores.”
 Gold Derby must evaluate each potential winner’s eligibility as per our contest rules.
 If eligible, the first-place finisher receives a $100 Amazon gift card.

 For our 13 Gold Derby Editors predicting, Paul Sheehan is in first place at 72.00%.
 In second place at 68.00% are Charlie Bright and Riley Chow.
 Tied at 64.00% are Joyce Eng, Rob Licuria, Daniel Montgomery and myself.
 Following at 60.00% are Denton Davidson, Marcus Dixon, Christopher Rosen and Susan Wloszczyna.
 Matt Noble and Tom O’Neil are at 56.00%.
 See Editors’ scores.